thejesnair/Rosalind-Problems/README.md

 # Rosalind-Problems
 This repository contains my solutions for bioinformatics related problems on Rosalind.
+Solutions are either formatted to work with example problem, or with dataset.

 1. Counting DNA Nucleotides
 2. Transcribing DNA into RNA